0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/sftp-single-user-server.md

 We cutely call this product the Ingestor because it is a single account SFTP that takes no time and not configuration to setup.
 You are up and running with a server that can accept infinite amount of data thanks to the attached EFS drive in few minutes.

-Our product has also resilience built in, meaning that you can change the instance type depending on your needs and not lose any data, since all the account credentials are tied to the EFS drive itself.
-So your data always has the same SFTP account.
+Our product has also resilience built in, meaning that you can change the instance type depending on your needs and not lose any data, since all the data is stored in the EFS drive itself.

 The server is configured thought the EC2 UserData.
 If you provide the user name, password and a EFS ID.
 You won’t even have to access the instance to do any configuration.
-Once the server is booted and the configuration finishes working, you will be ready to go to ingest data.
+Once the server is booted and the configuration finishes working, you will be ready to ingest data.

 # 📍 Our Differentiating Factor